RockyRickaby/RockyRickaby/README.md

 ### Hi there 👋

+Learning Java, C and C++ for now... and a bit of SQL and MIPS Assembly.
+Am also trying to learn to play the piano (with an electronic keyboard)

 <!--
 **RockyRickaby/RockyRickaby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.